 - Buying used cuts down on the demand for new products, but it doesn’t kill the economy.
 Used stores and thrift benefit the local economy.
 It helps cut out packaging waste, and production waste when you buy used.
 Use reusable cloth bags at the thrift store to make the entire transaction zero waste, except for the receipt and tags.
 Buying used also saves you money over buying new.
 Garage and yard sales are also good places to spot good quality second hand items, and their prices can be lower than the average thrift store.
 When shopping in thrift stores think creatively.
 Thrifted textiles might be a good source of fabric for other projects.

 - Donate your good quality, unwanted items to charity shops or thrift stores.
-Alternatively, save them in the garage till you have enough to make a yard sale worth while, then donate what’s left.
-This not only helps you reduce what you send to the landfill, it helps other people buy fewer brand new items.
+Alternatively, save them in the garage till you have enough to make a yard sale worthwhile, then donate what’s left.
+This not only helps you reduce what you send to the landfill, but it also helps other people buy fewer brand new items.
 Another point is that cutting down on what you have can help you organize, and wisely use what you keep.
-If you don’t know what you have it, you may buy a new item to replace it.
+If you don’t know what you have, you may buy a new item to replace it.

 - Learn to up-cycle paper, fabric, and other items to replace single use paper or plastic products.
 One example is making your own paper gift bags, instead of buying them.
 Alternatively, for gift wrapping, you can make cloth drawstring bags, or use fabric wrapping techniques.